acss-io/atomizer/docs/guides/dark-mode.md

 <div class="Bgc(#eee) C(#000)">Hello World!</div>
 ```

-You can prepend a class, `dark` (_the name is abitrary and can be whatever you want_) to classes which you want to override in dark mode.
+You can prepend a class, `dark` (_the name is arbitrary and can be whatever you want_) to styles you want to override in dark mode.

 ```diff
 - <div class="Bgc(#eee) C(#000)">Hello World!</div>